zsheill7/JSON-Demo/README.md

 <p>This is where you'll be using the url and API Key you found earlier.
 Fill in the url below with the city and country code of the place you want to find weather info for and input your API Key after.
 "http://api.openweathermap.org/data/2.5/weather?q=[CITY],[COUNTRY CODE]&&APPID=[YOUR API KEY] </p>

+<p>We first create a new instance of DownloadTask.
+We can then execute it using the API call.</p>
 ```
 @Override
     protected void onCreate(Bundle savedInstanceState) {